server-memory

 |

-Write tools modify the configured SQLite database. backup_memory writes a database backup. export_graph can print sensitive memory content, so review exports before sharing.
+Write tools modify the selected SQLite database. backup_memory writes a database backup. export_graph can print sensitive memory content, so review exports before sharing them.

 Configuration